snutij/esport_ics/README.md

 # EsportIcs

-This repository automates the generation and update of ICS files for League of Legends events.
+This repository automates the generation and update of ICS files for esport events.
 Calendars are refreshed daily and can be subscribed to in Google Calendar, Apple Calendar and Outlook.

 ## Subscribing to the ICS Calendar